 However, certain risk exposures have special characteristics and are monitored and limited separately.
-For example, this is the case for structured equity options in Markets and private equity funds and investments in hedge funds in Group Treasury, which are measured using scenario simulation.
+This is e.g. the case for commodity risk and structured equity options in Markets, which are measured using scenario simulation.
 The scenarios are based on the sensitivity to changes in the underlying prices and, where relevant, their volatility.
 These risk figures are limited and monitored in the daily reporting and control process, but not included in the VaR numbers.
 Credit Default Swaps are included in the VaR figures through their sensitivities to changes in credit spreads, in analogy with corporate bonds.
 In addition, jump-to-default exposures are limited and monitored in the daily control process.